PerMalmberg/du-yfs/README.md

 * Use PID for adjustment
 * Offline screen - make Y white
 * EM Stop button
-* Even if we are within the waypoint, try to reach the center
-* Command for lazy-mode setup.
-Create route and waypoints.
 * Overload warning based on setting.
 * Changing route in transit, lock dir to new waypoint during return-to-path (if same route?)